mdirzpr/ctrlx-docker-mosquitto-interface/README.md

 3. Install Container Engine app on ctrlX CORE or ctrlX CORE Virtual
 4. Install built ctrlx-docker-mosquitto-interface snap on ctrlX CORE or ctrlX CORE Virtual
 5. Make sure port forwarding is enabled on ctrlX CORE network adapter to access the broker externally
+6. Write to ctrlx-datalayer-mqtt-interface/MQTT_Root the paths you'd like to publish to MQTT